tenstorrent/ronin/CONTRIBUTING.md

 Thank you for your interest in this project.

-We welcome your contributions in form of opening bug reports and discussing new feature proposals.
+We welcome your contributions in the form of opening bug reports and discussing new feature proposals.

 Code contributions are only accepted for changes fitting the scope of the project.